Maast3r/Twitch2/README.md

 # Twitch2
-Google chrome extension for viewing two Twitch streams at once
+Google chrome extension for viewing Twitch streams on any* page.
 <br/><br/>
 This extension doesn't work on some protected pages, such as GitHub and Facebook.
-There are more sites that aren't compatabile with this extension, but it will work with most.
+There are more sites that aren't compatible with this extension, but it will work with most.
 Have fun!